usatiuk/dhfs/README.md

 On Windows, the entire space for the filesystem should also be preallocated, the `-Ddhfs.objects.persistence.lmdb.size=` option controls the size (the value is in bytes), on Windows the default is 100 GB.

+In case of errors, the standard output is redirected to `quarkus.log` in the `app` folder, on Windows the error output is separate.

+### How to connect to other peers?

 Then, a web interface will be available at `losthost:8080`, that can be used to connect with other peers.
+Peers on local network should be available to be connected automatically.